-In recent years Locke has focused on his fascination and ambivalence around ideas and images of Britishness in a global context, such as the royal family.
-Locke explores global cultural fusions, creating complex sculptural collages with an eclectic range of objects, including mass produced toys, souvenirs and consumer detritus.
+Hew Locke’s work explores the visual display of those in power and those who aspire to attain power.
+Locke has focused on his fascination and ambivalence around ideas and images of Britishness in a global context, such as the royal family.
+Locke explores global cultural fusions, creating complex sculptural collages with an eclectic range of objects, including mass-produced toys, souvenirs, and consumer detritus.

 Locke has exhibited extensively within the UK, including Tate Britain as part of BAS6, V & A Museum, The New Art Gallery Walsall, The Bluecoat Gallery and the British Museum.
-Locke has recently been commissioned to make a permanent installation for the New Art Exchange, Nottingham.
+Locke was commissioned to make a permanent installation for the New Art Exchange, Nottingham.
 In the US he has exhibited at the Luckman Gallery LA, Atlanta Contemporary Arts and at the Brooklyn Museum.
-In Autumn 2008, as well as exhibiting with Iniva at Rivington Place, Locke will present work in the group exhibition 'Second Life' at the Museum of Art and Design, New York.
+In Autumn 2008, Locke presented work in the group exhibition ‘Second Life’ at the Museum of Art and Design, New York.